Violin and Erhu

 Siqing Lu Futian International Violin Competition (2016), among others.

-Recent solo appearances include the USC Thornton Symphony and Andrés Cárdenes, Waxman and Tchaikovsky with Downey Symphony Orchestra and Sharon Lavery in their opening subscription concert, Chamber Music Society of Colombo with Midori, and his debut with the Pacific Symphony at the invitation of Carl St.Clair in their Summer Series “Symphony in the Cities” in Mission Viejo, Segerstrom Center for the Arts, Musco Center, and Irvine across 10,000+ audiences to major acclaim.
-Recital highlights include debuts in San Francisco (sold-out), Los Angeles, and New York.
+Recent solo appearances include the USC Thornton Symphony and Andrés Cárdenes, Downey Symphony Orchestra and Sharon Lavery across two seasons, Chamber Music Society of Colombo with Midori, and his debut with the Pacific Symphony at the invitation of Carl St.Clair in their Summer Series “Symphony in the Cities” in Mission Viejo, Segerstrom Center for the Arts, Musco Center, and Irvine across 10,000+ audiences to major acclaim.
+Recital highlights include sold-out debuts in San Francisco, Los Angeles, and New York.

 As a chamber musician, Strauss has shared the stage with world renowned artists including Shmuel Ashkenasi Midori, Lü Siqing, Carol Wincenc, Li Lin, Brian Lewis, Vera Tsu Wei-ling, and Qian Zhou.
-His festival appearances include Kneisel Hall, Heifetz Institute, and Juilliard Starling-DeLay Symposium.
-He is a founding member of the Monterey Piano Trio and a regular collaborator with concert guitarist Tengyue Zhang.
+His festival appearances include Silkroad Global Musician Workshop, Kneisel Hall, Heifetz Institute, and Juilliard Starling-DeLay Symposium.
+He is a founding member of the Monterey Piano Trio and a close collaborator with concert guitarist Tengyue Zhang.

-Strauss is increasingly passionate as an educator in many programs and community outreach, recently serving as teaching artist at The Music Center on Tour, 88 Keys Music Academy, and SupportCA.
+Strauss is increasingly passionate as an educator in many programs and community outreach, recently serving as teaching artist at The Music Center on Tour, and Fried Music Pre-College Program.
 Previous programs include Kneisel Hall Adult Chamber Music Institute, Midori Violin Studio Project (Los Angeles and Sri Lanka), Gluck Community Service Fellowship Program (The Juilliard School), Xiamen University (China), and San Francisco Symphony’s Adventures in Music (AIM).

-His early years as a young boy were spent studying and performing on traditional Chinese instruments, the erhu and gaohu, with his acclaimed family ensemble the Melody of China.
-Growing up in San Francisco since 2003, he has received significant mentorship with the Ensemble, and has appeared with them in concerts and outreach across venues ranging from home concerts, churches, public schools, universities, to major venues including the S.F.
+Prior to the violin, his early years as a young boy were spent studying and performing on traditional Chinese instruments, the erhu and gaohu, with his acclaimed family ensemble the Melody of China.
+Strauss has received significant mentorship with the Melody of China, and continues to appear with them in across major venues and festivals, including the S.F.
 International Arts Festival, The Juilliard School, Davies Symphony Hall, and the San Francisco Herbst Theatre where he made his debut at age 8.
-With deep roots in traditional Chinese and Western music, Strauss continues to serve as a young ambassador by bridging both genres of music across the San Francisco Bay Area and recently Los Angeles.
-Strauss began his erhu and gaohu studies at the age of 6 with his parents, and later received additional guidance with renowned gaohu master Yu Qiwei at the Hong Kong Academy for Performing Arts.
+With deep musical roots in his Chinese instrumental folk music on the erhu/gaohu and as a classically-trained violinist , Strauss is paving his way as a young ambassador and artist combining both genres on international stages and festivals.

 Born in China and raised in San Francisco, Strauss began his violin studies at the age of eight with Pan Zuohan, Elizabeth Liang, and later studied with Chen Zhao.
 Strauss received his Bachelor of Music degree studying with Catherine Cho at The Juilliard School on full scholarship.
 He recently graduated and obtained his Master of Music degree as a Starling Fellow at the USC Thornton School of Music under Midori Goto and Pamela Frank.